Federal Student Loan Forgiveness

 One of the most significant considerations for federal student loan forgiveness is the potential tax implications.
 While some forgiveness programs, like PSLF, are tax-exempt, others may lead to a substantial tax bill.
 The forgiven debt is often considered taxable income, which could unexpectedly increase an applicant’s tax liability.

-See also Loan Calculator
+See also Student Loan Forgiveness Update

 Moreover, changes in federal policies and program rules can impact eligibility and benefits.
 This uncertainty can make it challenging for borrowers to make informed decisions and long-term plans regarding their student loans.